 Today we continue helping you out with recommendations and professional advice to achieve a beautiful herringbone-patterned parquet wood flooring that won’t break the bank.
 Take a look at part one of our step-by-step guide, if you are new to our blog.
 Next, let’s get started because we still have a lot of work ahead!

 The time has come for starting laying the wooden boards in a herringbone pattern.
-If you have followed all the steps from part one of our guide, now you have a lot of chalk lines to work with.
-Now we need to chalk lines that are on the both sides of the perpendicular line, we have already chalked to use as a guide at the beginning.
-First, place painters tape of the face of the board to make sure you can see your lines and if you make a mistake, you can easily take off the tape and put new one.
-To find the distance between the center line and your working lines, you need to use a square to mark a 45 degree angle from the tip of the board.
-Then draw a 45 degree line from the opposite tip of the board and meet with the first line.
+If you have followed all the steps from part one of our guides, now you have a lot of chalk lines to work with.
+Now we need to chalk lines that are on both sides of the perpendicular line, we have already chalked to use as a guide at the beginning.
+First, place painters tape on the face of the board to make sure you can see your lines and if you make a mistake, you can easily take off the tape and put a new one.
+To find the distance between the centre line and your working lines, you need to use a square to mark a 45-degree angle from the tip of the board.
+Then draw a 45-degree line from the opposite tip of the board and meet with the first line.
 Make a line from the intersection of these lines to the edge of the board.
-Then, from the point at the edge of the board, grab a square and draw a parallel line to the original 45 degree line.
-This last line is the line you are aligning to the center line.
-The 45 degree line is the one that will guide you as your working line.
+Then, from the point at the edge of the board, grab a square and draw a parallel line to the original 45-degree line.
+This last line is the line you are aligning to the centre line.
+The 45-degree line is the one that will guide you as your working line.
 Then layout a few boards by aligning them with the working lines Mark this out on the floor and this will be your starting point.

 Installing backer boards

 Screw down some scrap pieces of wood behind the line you have just traced and let them rest against the pieces of flooring that you will be installing next.
 Now you can start with the installation.
 Nail one board on each side, because this will help you make sure that the ends line up perfectly.